Iran is pummeled by airstrikes as it launches a new wave of attacks against Israel and US bases

 Qatar evacuated residents near the U.S. Embassy in Doha as a temporary precaution and later reported a missile attack on the city.
 Saudi Arabia said it destroyed a drone in its province bordering Jordan.

-The Israeli military said it launched attacks in Lebanon on the Iranian-backed Hezbollah militant group — which attacked Israel in the opening days of the war — and that a wave of strikes on Iran had hit long-range ballistic missile launch sites and other targets.
+Israel appeared to be preparing to step up its attacks on Lebanon, where it is targeting the Iranian-backed Hezbollah militant group.
+The Israeli military also said a wave of strikes on Iran hit long-range ballistic missile launch sites and other targets.

-A drone crashed Thursday near the airport in Nakhchivan, a region of Azerbaijan bordering the north of Iran that is separated from the rest of the country by Armenia.
+Azerbaijan's President Ilham Aliyev accused Iran of carrying out “a groundless act of terror and aggression” after a drone crashed Thursday near the airport in Nakhchivan, a region bordering Iran that is separated from the rest of the country by Armenia.
 Another drone fell near a school and two civilians were injured, Azerbaijan’s Foreign Ministry said.

+Aliyev said the military had been instructed “to prepare and implement retaliatory measures.”

-Azerbaijan called it an attack, but Iran’s general staff of the armed forces denied it had launched a drone toward the country.
+Iran’s general staff of the armed forces denied it had launched drones toward Azerbaijan.
 The denial comes as Iran has repeatedly denied targeting oil infrastructure and other civilian targets during the war, despite its drone and missile fire hitting those sites.

 A tanker apparently came under attack off the coast of Kuwait early Thursday, expanding the area where commercial shipping was in danger, according to the United Kingdom Maritime Trade Operations Center run by the British military.
 It said there was an explosion but did not offer a cause.